 If adding interesting things to your cat’s environment lessens his/her whining, you’ve found your problem.
 If it lessens your cat’s whining at first, but after a few days, the whining returns, it’s highly likely that your cat is whining out of boredom and the crying has returned because your kitty’s already gotten bored of the new things you put in.
 The solution: find new, new things.
 Ones that will keep kitty’s interest for longer.

 Having trouble remedying cat boredom?
-Use these tips to keep a bored cat entertained.
+Use these tips to passively keep a bored cat entertained – with no extra effort on your part!

 If you’ve really fixed all potential boredom issues, and have been adding new, interesting things for your cat to do and yet it hasn’t made a dent in the whining: okay, then!
 It’s on to the next potential problem.

 4. Your cat might be trying to get more attention from you.

 I really don’t think you’re starving your cat of affection – after all you’re sitting here reading an article trying to help your kitty out, but either way, you’ve gotta rule this option out by giving your kitty even more attention just to confirm this isn’t the issue.
 Pet kitty, spend time with kitty, put kitty in your lap when he/she starts meowing and if that stops him/her from crying, chances are good your cat just wants more of your attention.

 Tonnes of meowing still taking place?
 Putting kitty in your lap and giving him/her the attention she usually adores not stopping the whining at all?
 This then probably isn’t the problem.
 Try testing to see whether it’s this last issue: